Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-An equivalent to the aircraft carrier in the sky.
+An equivalent of the aircraft carrier in the sky.
 That’s what the Defense Advanced Research Projects Agency (DARPA) wants.
 As they are envisioning swarm technology with attack drones called “Gremlins”.

 Now, these ideas are reemerging.
-The U.S. defense is very keen on the ability to launch and land drones from their Lockheed C-130 Hercules planes.
-These drones can be used for almost anything and everything from bombing, surveillance, and recognizance.
+The U.S. defense is very keen on the ability to launch and land drones from its Lockheed C-130 Hercules planes.
+These drones can be used for almost anything and everything, from bombing to surveillance and reconnaissance.

 “For decades, U.S. military air operations have relied on increasingly capable multi-function manned aircraft to execute critical combat and non-combat missions.
 Adversaries’ abilities to detect and engage those aircraft from longer ranges have improved over time as well, however, driving up the costs for vehicle design, operation, and replacement.